JavierOrdonezA/Physics-Simulations-with-MATLAB/README.md

 $$

-### 7. Burgers Equation and   System of equations represent a coupled diffusion-reaction system with convection
+### 7. Burgers Equation and   System of Coupled diffusion-reaction equations

 -  To Solve these